gti-gatech/BikewaySim/readme.md

 Cycling impedance measures the relative difficulty of cycling from point A to point B considering travel time, elevation/hills, exposure to automobile traffic, the presence of bicycle facilities, and other preferences that cyclists have for road features.

 BikewaySim's cycling impedance model is trained on existing recorded cycling trips.
 The cycling impedance model can then be used to simulate cycling impedance (including the optimal route such as in Figure 1) between any two places (home to grocery, school to park, etc.).
-On its own, this model can be used by cities to help suggest better cycling routes to encourage cycling,
+On its own, this model can be used by cities to help suggest better cycling routes to encourage cycling.

 <figure>
     <img src="resources\impedance_example.jpeg" width=350>